ManuLpz4/ManuLpz4/README.md

 ## 👋🏻 Hey!
 How is it going?
 Hope you are doing well :)

 <!-- Bio -->
-I'm a passionate fully-full-stacky-stack that...
+I'm a product engineer and co-founder of [belo](https://belo.app).
+I was born in El Calafate, Argentina and now live in Buenos Aires.

 ## 👨🏻‍💻 Technologies
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)